-In this section you will find advice on how to look after your mobility equipment, what to do if your child’s wheelchair has a fault or if your child has an accident, as well as some guidance on insurance.
+In this section you will find advice on how to look after your mobility equipment, what to do if your child’s wheelchair has a fault or if your child has an accident.

 Mobility equipment is very expensive so it's worth looking after it well.
 Looking after it properly will also reduce your long-term maintenance and repair costs.

 With any new piece of mobility equipment you must always read the user manual and keep it in a safe place for easy reference.